 Education of campus community regarding health, wellness and safety issues

-2.3.4 Basic Skills
+2.3.4 Learning Support

-This group monitors campus-wide issues related to the Basic Skills initiative.
-It makes recommendations to the Vice President of Academic Affairs.
-Recommendations from this group are related to:
+This group monitors campus-wide issues related to Learning Support.
+It makes recommendations to the Vice President of Academic Affairs to:

-Plan, implement, and assess strategies to help Moorpark College students successfully acquire the basic skills necessary to succeed in college-level coursework
+Plan, implement, and assess strategies to help Moorpark College students successfully acquire the basic skills necessary to succeed in college-level coursework;

-Serve as a central forum for campus dialog on topics related to basic skills
+Serve as a central forum for campus dialog on topics related to learning support;

-Promote basic skills best practices throughout the institution
+Promote basic skills best practices throughout the institution.

+To facilitate effective inclusion of its work in the governance process this Advisory Committee has a representative on the Student Equity and Achievement Committee.

 2.3.5 Career Technical Education